GoogleCloudPlatform/bq-pii-classifier/README.md

 * Restricting access to the tagged columns based on the confidentiality level
 * Possibility to trigger a "re-tagging" run that uses the last inspection results to overwrite the column policy tags.

-For more details and on how to use the solution in `standard mode` follow the [Standard-mode guide](docs/guide-standard-dlp.md).
+For more details and on how to use the solution in `standard-mode` follow the [standard-mode guide](docs/guide-standard-dlp.md).

-### Auto-DLP Mode
+### Discovery Service Mode

-In auto-dlp mode, the solution scope is:
+In discovery-service mode, the solution scope is:
-* Not managing tables inspection, instead it will build on top of Auto-DLP data profiles (Auto-DLP is managed outside of the solution).
+* Not managing tables inspection, instead it will build on top of sensitive data discovery service (managed outside of the solution).
-* Apply policy tags to columns based on the PII types detected by Auto-DLP data profiles.
+* Apply policy tags to columns based on the PII types detected by the discovery service.
 * Restricting access to the tagged columns based on the confidentiality level

-For more details and on how to use the solution in `auto-dlp mode` follow the [Auto-dlp mode guide](docs/guide-auto-dlp.md).
+For more details and on how to use the solution in `discovery-service-mode` follow the [discovery-service-mode guide](docs/guide-discovery-service.md).

 ### Which mode to use?

-Using `Standard-mode` offers the following benefits:
+Using `standard-mode` offers the following benefits:
 * **Granular BigQuery scan scope**.
 Standard-mode could be configured to include/exclude projects, datasets and tables.
-Where in Auto-DLP, configurations are on Organization, folder and project levels.
+Where in sensitive data discovery service, configurations are on Organization, folder and project levels.
 * **Control over DLP sampling size**.
 Standard-mode let you configure the DLP scan sample size as a function of the table size.
 For example, full scans of smaller tables and sampling a lower percentage/number of records for bigger tables.
 This feature let you estimate and control DLP inspection cost to a higher degree.